SA23D:

 Primary Convener: Robert F Pfaff Jr, NASA Goddard Space Flight Center, Heliophysics Science Division, Greenbelt, MD, United States

-Conveners: Takumi Abe, Japan Aerospace Exploration Agency, Kanagawa, Japan, Miguel Folkmar Larsen, Clemson University, Department of Physics & Astronomy, Clemson, SC, United States and Scott England, Virginia Polytechnic Institute and State University, Aerospace and Ocean Engineering, Blacksburg, United States
+Conveners: Takumi Abe, Japan Aerospace Exploration Agency, Kanagawa, Japan, Miguel Folkmar Larsen, Clemson University, Department of Physics & Astronomy, Clemson, United States and Scott England, Virginia Polytechnic Institute and State University, Aerospace and Ocean Engineering, Blacksburg, United States

 Chairs: James H Clemmons, Aerospace Corporation El Segundo, El Segundo, CA, United States and Takumi Abe, Japan Aerospace Exploration Agency, Kanagawa, Japan